Giovanni Battista Manso: Biography

-Manso befriended Tasso during the poet's troubled period of wandering after his release from confinement in Ferrara; a grateful Tasso dedicated a dialogue on friendship, entitled Il Manso ovvero dell'amicizia (1594), to him.
-Tasso has also celebrated Manso among the other princes of his country, in his poem entitled Jerusalem Conquered (Book XX).
+Manso befriended Tasso during the poet's troubled period of wandering after his release from confinement in Ferrara.
+Tasso stayed with Manso in 1592, and the relationship remained firm until Tasso’s death in 1595.
+Manso helped Tasso personally on several occasions, and Tasso repaid the debt with his dialogue Il Manso overo de l’amicitia (1594).
+Tasso also celebrated Manso in his epic poem Gerusalemme conquistata (Jerusalem Conquered).

 Manso repeatedly rescued Marino from personal and legal problems, even helping Marino to flee to Rome in order to escape the threat of a death sentence from the viceroy of Naples following a daring attempt to rescue a friend from prison.
 Later, Manso had Marino personally supervise the republication of Il Manso and worked on a biography of Marino after the latter's death in 1625.
 By late 1638, when John Milton visited Manso in Naples, his aging host had become “a living symbol of Italian literature,” one whose life was widely seen to be “identified at many points with the course of Italian literature during the preceding half-century, and more especially with the intellectual interests of Southern Italy in its condition as a Spanish province.”
+Manso introduced Milton to the Accademia degli Oziosi.
 Milton, before leaving the city, wrote his Latin poem Mansus and presented it to the marquis as a farewell gift.